Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 • Bing is the second-most-popular search engine.
 So if you want to put money somewhere other than Google, Bing is the place to do it.

-• Since Bing has less search traffic than Google, it also has less competition and a lower cost-per-click usually.
-Which means that it can be less expensive to advertise on.
+• Since Bing has less search traffic than Google, it also has less competition and a lower cost-per-click usually, so it can be less expensive to advertise.

-• Bing gives you more characters for your ad than Google does, allowing you more room to convince people to click your result.
+• Bing gives you more characters for your ad than Google, allowing you more room to convince people to click your result.

-• Almost 75% of Bing users are over the age of 35, so Microsoft Advertising can be good for reaching an older audience.
+• Almost 75% of Bing users are over 35, so Microsoft Advertising can be good for reaching an older audience.

 Cons

-• Bing can have lower search engine traffic (compared to Google) so potentially less leads.
+• Bing can have lower search engine traffic (compared to Google), so potentially fewer leads.

 My recommendation?
-Start with Google AdWords, and if you have the budget to spare and need a competitive edge, supplement your efforts with Microsoft Advertising.
+Start with Google Ads, and if you have the budget to spare and need a competitive edge, supplement your efforts with Microsoft Advertising.

 Still Have Questions?

 Still not sure if Microsoft Advertising is right for your business?
-That’s okay — it’s not always easy to now the right path to take when it comes to marketing.
-But the good news is that you don’t have to decide right now.
+That’s okay — it’s not always easy to know the right path to take when it comes to marketing.
+But the good news is that you don’t have to decide now.

 Why not try it out for yourself?